-A profession of a lawyer is one of the highly responsible and designated one.
+A profession of a lawyer is one of the highly responsible and designated ones.
 Laws related to the advocates are covered under the Advocates Act, 1961 enforced by the Bar Council of India.
 Under this Act, the Bar Council of India is the supreme regulatory authority that guides and regulates the legal profession in India.
 It also ensures that professional standards are carried on by legal personnel in the country.
 A lawyer needs to get himself enrolled with the Bar Council and thereby he is declared as an Advocate who is now duty-bound to conduct himself according to the directions of the Bar.

 Provisions related to the Designation of Senior Counsel

-Section 16(2) of the Advocates Act, 1961 and Rule 2(a) of Order IV of the Supreme Court Rules, 1966 provides certain guidelines that need to be followed for the designation of a senior counsel.
+Section 16(2) of the Advocates Act, 1961 and Rule 2(a) of Order IV of the Supreme Court Rules, 1966 provide certain guidelines that need to be followed for the designation of a senior counsel.

 “An advocate may, with his consent, be designated as senior advocate if the Supreme Court or a High Court is of the opinion that by virtue of his ability [standing at the Bar or special knowledge or experience in law] he is deserving of such distinction.”.